av-mamzikov/break-reminder/README.md

 2. Extract the ZIP file to any location
 3. Double-click the `Install-BreakReminder.bat` file
 4. Follow the on-screen instructions to:
-   - Install the application to your user profile
+   - Install the application to your user profile (`%LOCALAPPDATA%\BreakReminder`)
    - Create an optional desktop shortcut
-   - Set up automatic reminders at your preferred interval
+   - Set up automatic reminders at your preferred interval (1 hour, 2 hours, or custom)
+   - Choose specific minute within the hour for reminders (e.g., :45 for quarter to the hour)
    - Select your preferred language
+   - Uninstaller is automatically copied to installation directory

 ### Manual Installation